andrewspearson/Log4Shell-Detection/README.md

 There is also a remote uncredentialed WAS plugin that performs additional checks.

 The Nessus plugins will identify Log4Shell vulns in areas that the WAS scanner will not and vice-versa.
 Organization need to run scans from Nessus/Tenable.io/Tenable.sc AND Tenable WAS in parallel, immediately.
-IMO, once findings are received, prioritize the findings from Nessus/Tenable.io/Tenable.sc as these findings will be the "low hanging fruit" that will be (already is?) worm'ed.
-Don't neglect the WAS findings though.
-It is typically not difficult to exploit this vulnerability through web application inputs.

 ## Log4Shell scan template
 A Log4Shell scan template has been released.
 This scan template contains all of the required scan settings and plugins to identify Log4Shell vulnerabilities.
 This scan template runs extraordinarily fast.